-Hear the story of Rihanna Plaza, who was on a clinical trial with larotrectinib.
+Hear the story of Rihanna, who was on a clinical trial with larotrectinib.
 Larotrectinib is the first targeted therapy to be FDA approved based solely on its effect on a specific genetic change in a tumor, regardless of where in the body the tumor originated.

 Our daughter, Rihanna, was born with a tumor the size of her head on her right upper arm.

 Her arm was huge, and it didn't look good.
 I couldn't function.
 I was just in shock.
 I'm like, oh my god, we're going to lose this baby.

 We had our doubts.
 But then we spoke and said, you know, Rihanna could be a bridge for helping other kids.
 So we were all for it.
 And we began the treatment.

 Rihanna was a good candidate for larotrectinib because the tumor she had had a gene mutation which is specifically targeted by the medicine.
 Basically, these tumors are pretty resistant to chemotherapy.
 Our only other option other than a new medicine was really to do surgery.
 And surgery alone would have caused debilitating damage to her arm.